 Since the capture by Israeli agents of Adolf Eichmann (his trial begins April 11) last year, Argentina buzzes with newspaper reports of wanted Nazis living there in disguise.

-Since the capture by Israeli agents of Adolf Eichmann (his trial begins April 11) last year, Argentina buzzes with newspaper reports of wanted Nazis living there in disguise.
+Background: Since the capture by Israeli agents of Adolf Eichmann (his trial begins April 11) last year, Argentina buzzes with newspaper reports of wanted Nazis living there in disguise.
 Surrounded in mystery is the latest sensation in Buenos Aires and Mar del Plata concerning a Dr. Josef Mengele, described as an Eichmann aide, wanted by West Germany and Israel on charges of murdering Jews during the Second World War while a medical officer at Auschwitz concentration camp.

 West Germany offered 20,000 Deutschmarks' reward for Mengele, alleged to have performed experiments on children and deformed persons at Auschwitz.
 The reward was twice as much West Germany offered for the capture of the Auschwitz commandant, Richard Baer, now awaiting trial in Israel.